jyliao369/Password-Creator/README.md

 * Understand the difference between different loops like for and while loops
 * How arrays are formed and number
 * How to add a listener event to perform a specific function
+* understand how to create arrays and how to pull specific types from the array
+*

 ## Screeshots/Image
 --Basic rough draft of the password generator code--